Missions of Love: Reception

 The English-language adaptation of Missions of Love has received mixed to positive ratings: Rebecca Silverman of Anime News Network gave the first volume an overall rating of a C+ calling it a quick read, much racier than Toyama's earlier works, and telling readers who do not like an unequal romance to "steer clear".
 She described the art as "easy on the eyes" and sensual while calling it a "very uncomfortable romance".
 John Rose from The Fandom Post gave volume one an A rating calling it "Incredibly smart, sexy and possessing" and also praised the artwork.
 Darkstorm from Anime UK News gave the series a 6/10 saying that although the story is unoriginal and has overused things such as a school setting and love triangle, the layout of the story is great and the heart is in the right place when it comes to it.
 Thalia Sutton of Suvudu gave the second volume a good review, calling the series thus far appealing for commutes, and light emotional handling overall.
-She went on to say "Missions of Love, volume 2 closes with many possibilities for its romantic future, and leaves you feeling introspective, too" The second volume of Missions of Love spent two weeks on the New York Times best seller list for manga from January 13–26, 2013.
-The fourth volume was also on the New York Times best seller list for a week from July 21–27, 2013.
+She went on to say "Missions of Love, volume 2 closes with many possibilities for its romantic future, and leaves you feeling introspective, too" The second volume of Missions of Love spent two weeks on the New York Times Best Seller list for manga from January 13–26, 2013.
+The fourth volume was also on the New York Times Best Seller list for the week of July 21–27, 2013.

 In Japan, the series won the 36th annual Kodansha Manga Award in 2012 for best children's manga.
 Circulation figures for the series topped 1.8 million total copies.
 Three volumes of "Missions of Love" also appeared on the Japanese Comic Ranking chart in 2013, and 2014.
 The first to make the chart was the 11th volume which ranked thirty-sixth on the chart for the week of February 4, 2013 with 18,224 copies sold.
 Next to rank was the 13th volume which ranked thirty-eight on the Japanese Comic Ranking chart for the week of June 10–16, 2013 with 17,124 copies sold.
 Volume fourteen was the last volume to appear on the chart, it ranked thirty-fourth on the chart for the week of February 3–9, 2014 with 14,981 sold.